Great Gold Robbery: Discovery, investigation and arrest

 At around the time Agar had separated from Kay, he met Emily Campbell, a 19-year-old prostitute, and the two began a relationship; Campbell's pimp, William Humphreys, took umbrage at the loss of her earnings.
 To overcome any problems, Agar lent Humphreys £235.
-When he went to collect the repaid money, he was arrested as one of Humphreys's associates passed him a bag of coins.
+When he went to collect the repaid money, he was arrested as one of Humphreys' associates passed him a bag of coins.
 Police stated that this was the proceeds of a cheque fraud in which he was involved and he was charged accordingly; Agar stated he knew nothing of the fraud, and he was trying to collect the money he had lent.
 Appearing at the Old Bailey in September 1855 on the charge of "feloniously forging and uttering an order for the payment of 700L [£700], with intend to defraud", Agar was found guilty and sentenced to penal transportation for life.
 Awaiting transportation in Pentonville Prison, Agar arranged for his solicitor, Thomas Wontner, to use the £3,000 Agar had in his bank account, and give it to Pierce with instructions that it should be used to support Kay and their child.
 Pierce agreed, then reneged around mid-1856.
-Desperate for money, she went to see John Weatherhead, the governor of Newgate Prison, and told him that she knew who was involved in the SER bullion robbery.
-An investigation was undertaken at Cambridge Villa; police found evidence that corroborated Kay's story, including the burnt floorboards, small specks of gold in the fireplace and under the floorboards, and evidence that the fireplace had been used at a very high temperature.
+Desperate for money, Kay went to see John Weatherhead, the governor of Newgate Prison, and told him that she knew who was involved in the SER bullion robbery.
+An investigation was undertaken at Cambridge Villa; the Metropolitan Police found evidence that corroborated her story, including the burnt floorboards, small specks of gold in the fireplace and under the floorboards, and evidence that the fireplace had been used at a very high temperature.

 Agar was interviewed in October 1856, while still in Pentonville, by John Rees, the company solicitor for the SER; Agar refused to answer any questions, and so Rees returned around two weeks later and tried again.
-In the interim, Agar had heard that Pierce had not kept to his word and so, angered by the deceit of his erstwhile partner, he turned Queen's evidence and gave Rees the full details of the crime.
+In the interim, Agar had heard that Pierce had not kept his word and so, angered by the deceit of his erstwhile partner, he turned Queen's evidence and gave Rees the full details of the crime.
 Pierce and Burgess were arrested on 5 November.
 As Tester was living in Sweden he could not be arrested, but he was informed that the police wanted to interview him.
+He voluntarily returned to England on 10 December and gave himself up to the Lord Mayor.